MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 ### Preparation in the scanner room

-#### Connect three external cables to ET and scanner
+#### Connect the external cables to ET and scanner

 ![cables](../../assets/debi_protocol/selected/13-e-cables.png){: style="width: 80%;display: block; margin: 0 auto;"}

-- Two plugs for the black and one plug for the orange to ET
+- Unroll and connect the cables (two plugs for the black, one plug for the orange).
 ![et-cables](../../assets/debi_protocol/selected/13-e-ET-cables.png){: style="width: 80%;display: block; margin: 0 auto;"}
-- Connect the external cable from the SyncBox to the scanner.

-!!! warning No photo here due to magnetic field.
+!!! warning "No photo here due to magnetic field."

 #### Place the eye tracker and screen

 - Place the glass plate (stored in JB's office) on the scanner
 - Position the ET on the glass plate according to the stickers on the plate.

+!!! danger "Hold the ET arm FIRMLY, because the magnetic field imposes some resistance."

 - Place the half-circle one-direction screen, which is on the table behind the scanner, onto the glass plate.
 Position it between the projector and the eye tracker to reflect the projector's image.
 ![half-circle-screen](../../assets/debi_protocol/selected/14-half-circle-screen.png){: style="width: 80%;display: block; margin: 0 auto;"}

+- Check the output of the following command and verify that IP/mask is **100.1.1.2/24**, and the protocol is IP version 4.

+    ``` shell
+    ifconfig -a
+    ```

+- Check whether the link is properly established.
+The ET should respond to echos sent from a terminal with:

+    ```shell
+    ping 100.1.1.1
+    ```

 #### Place the participant

 ##### Place the subject on the bed

-- Apply a blanket, ear plugs and sand bags to the participant.
+- Provide the participant with a blanket, ear plugs and sand bags.
 - Adjust the head coil and the mirror.
 If necessary, apply some pads to adjust the participant's head position to ensure the forehead tightly positioned against the head coil.
-- Ensure the participant does not cross their legs.
+- Ensure the participant does not cross the legs.
-- Provide the participant with the emergency button and explain that they can press it in case of an emergency.
+- Provide the participant with the emergency button and explain that it can be pressed it in case of an emergency.

 ##### Adjust the scanner before send the subject inside

 - Twist the knob to adjust the height of the bed and  wait for it to stop.
 - Gently move the participant with the manual controls.
 Stop when the head is under the head-localizer.
-Instruct the participant to close his eyes.
+Instruct the participant to close the eyes.
 - Turn on the red light to localize the head.
 Put one hand on the head coil, then turn the knob left or right to align the red light with the mark on the head coil.
-Once aligned, turn off the red light and instruct the participant to open their eyes.
+Once aligned, turn off the red light and instruct the participant to open the eyes.
 - Turn off the ventilation and set the scanner light to the minimum level.
-- SSend the participant into the scanner, then proceed to the console at the back of scanner.
+- Send the participant into the scanner, then proceed to the console at the back of scanner.

 ##### Adjust the lens of eye tracker